Truck That Beach

 The Florida Highway Patrol is working to reduce the time motorists spend in traffic jams.
 They are adding rest stops to some of the most congested areas in Florida.
 There are 65 total Rest Areas, this number includes 8 Turnpike Service Plazas and 4 Welcome Centers.
 You can get a physical map at the Welcome Centers if you like.
 This can be a big help on any Florida road trip.
 We've all been steered in the wrong direction by our GPS from time to time.

 The best resource to find a rest area is FDOT.
-You can choose to look at the online map or a list.
+You look at the online map or a list.
 The stops are available for drivers to use as a place to rest, eat, and even refuel.
 Although the state of Florida has made provisions for these rest stops so that drivers can stop at them anytime, some are better than others.
 Not all of them have gas stations.
-It is important for you to find the best rest areas for your Florida trip before you go.
+It is important to find the best rest areas for your Florida trip before you go.
 Nothing is worse than needing to stop and the rest area is closed for maintenance!

 Florida Service Plazas vs. Welcome Centers